 When can I claim the state pension?

 You can claim state pension when you reach the state pension age.
-For men, this is currently 65 and for women it is around 64, increasing to 65 by November 2018.
+For men and women, this is currently 66.

 State pension age calculator